Chris--A/PrintEx/README.md

 **`GString`**  | This object provides printing and formatting capabilities for blocks of memory (SRAM).
 The object can be passed to other Print functions.
 **`EString`**  | This is the EEPROM equivalent of `GString`.
 This essentially allows formatted printing of strings to the EEPROM.
 It also allows other `Print` based classes to print EEPROM data easily.
 **`PString`**  | This is a PROGMEM read-only version of `GString`.
 It allows printing of flash based strings.
 **`PrintExtension`**  | This is a core interface for `PrintEx`.
 It provides the formatting features such as `concat()` and `printf()`.
+It also includes `OStream` which provides streaming capabilites (output only).
+**`StreamExtension`**  | This core library encapsulates the functionality found in the `PrintExtension` interface, however it also provides an `IStream` interface allowing streaming into arbitrary elements.
 **`NonStreamingIO`**  | This interface provides an extension to the `Print` class.
 It allows IO capabilities for derived objects that may not be streams.
 As in, the data printed to the object is still available for use.
 ---

 ## Custom Configuration.
 For normal use this section is not necessary.
 However the library can be tweaked if needed.

-The available customizations can be used by defining one or a combination of the options listed below.
+The available customizations can be used by defining one, or a combination of the options listed below.
 They can be defined either in the *PrintExtension.h* file, or passed as a compiler option using `-D`.
 Unfortunately defining these in your sketch will not have any effect.
-### GLobal library flags.
+### Global library flags.
 These settings affect all library functions that use the features described.

 Define  | Action if defined